beddalumia/FisMat2025/slides.md

 &nbsp;&nbsp;&nbsp; -> ==Arguably not relevant for quantum technologies!==

 <AdmonitionType type="tip" title="Idea" width="450px" v-drag="[495,432,450,73]">
-By removing charge superpositions, we may uncover nontrivial real-space entanglement (if any!)
+Removing all charge superpositions, we may uncover nontrivial real-space entanglement (if any!)
 </AdmonitionType>

 </v-clicks>